Mate guarding in humans: Strategies

 Mate guarding tactics employed by males tend to be hiding the female from intrasexual threats; this could be not bringing the mate to social events in which other competing males may be present.
 Another is to request that the female wear items that indicate possession, this could be a wedding ring or the male's jacket for example.
 Males may also demonstrate the quality of resources they have to offer (e.g. buying the mate gifts, or paying for a meal).
 Men are also more likely to employ threatening and violent behaviour towards intrasexual rivals.

 Female

 Female mate guarding is the act of guarding a potential partner away from other competing females.
 It occurs when women mate with males that are seen as desirable due to their paternal value (see mate value), and are therefore more likely to attract other females.
-Despite women being 44% less likely than men to mate poaching, one study showed that over 50% of females asked in a survey admitted to poaching for long-term relationships (see Human mate poaching), as well as 50% of men admitting that they were unfaithful when presented with a poaching female.
+Despite women being 44% less likely than men to mate poach, one study showed that over 50% of females asked in a survey admitted to poaching for long-term relationships (see Human mate poaching), as well as 50% of men admitting that they were unfaithful when presented with a poaching female.
 It is therefore a balancing act between having close female friendships that can help with childcare, and the sharing of resources, but not letting friends become too close that they have easy access to poach successfully.
 Females have therefore come up with tactics to ward off any potential threats.